MayaDataAnalyst/Modeling-U.S.-Urban-Electricity-Prices-Using-Time-Series-Techniques/README.md

 ##### **Target Variable:**

 **Average Monthly Electricity Price ($/kWh) – U.S. City Average**: This is the primary time series used in this project for developing time series models.
+> ***Note:*** The original dataset had a missing value for September 1985.
+To address this, the missing value was imputed using the average of the electricity prices from August and October 1985.

 <img width="1165" height="492" alt="image" src="https://github.com/user-attachments/assets/f2c6821b-dd4e-4048-b0e3-e66dfef7c092" />